GruheshKurra/FARM-Stack/README.md

-# Create the README.md file content
-readme_content = """
-# Blog Website with React, FastAPI, and MongoDB

 This project is a blog website built using React for the frontend, FastAPI for the backend, and MongoDB for the database.
 The website supports CRUD operations for blog posts, including real-time updates using WebSockets.

 ## Table of Contents